 - People who live in rural areas

-To overcome some of the barriers that prevent the CCG from engaging with these groups and to build long-lasting trust and confidence in the relationships, we will use a number of different approaches, eg: develop better links with community representatives and voluntary sector organisations that have got direct access to specific groups and communities.
-By relying on a ‘trusted person’, it will be easier to make contacts, build rapport and work together on a regular basis.
+- Developing strong links with community representatives and voluntary sector organisations that have direct access to specific groups and communities.
+By relying on a ‘trusted person’, it is easier to make contacts, build rapport and work together on a regular basis.

 Pharmacists play an integral part in primary care.
-The CCG works closely with patients so that they understand what is on offer to them to help them get better and to keep them well.
+We work closely with patients so that they understand what is on offer to them to help them get better and to keep them well.
 A community pharmacy can offer a wealth of advice without patients even needing to visit their GP.

 Health and Wellbeing Board

-These were set established under the Health and Social Care Act 2012 to act as a forum to bring together the NHS, Public Health, Adult Social Care and Children’s Services.
-The Health and well-being board is hosted by local authorities and plan how best to meet the needs of the local population and tackle health inequalities
+Health and Wellbeing Boards were established under the Health and Social Care Act 2012 to act as a forum to bring together the NHS, Public Health, Adult Social Care and Children’s Services.
+Health and Wellbeing Boards are hosted by local authorities and plan how best to meet the needs of the local population and tackle health inequalities.

-Locally the CCG also works closely with the North of England Commissioning Support Unit, neighbouring CCGs, NHS Trusts and other service providers, the Local Medical Committee, local councillors and local Members of Parliament.
+We also work closely with the North of England Commissioning Support Unit (NECS), neighbouring CCGs, NHS Trusts and other service providers, the Local Medical Committee, local councillors and local Members of Parliament.